akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 ### Short description (Mandatory)

-- **The “short description” should be a punchy catchphrase that explains what your app can help our joint customer in a very impactful way.**
+- **The “short description” should be a punchy catchphrase that explains what your app can help our joint customers in a very impactful way.**
 - 500 characters max.
 - Text only (no layout, no links, no images).